SVENGroup/openapi-to-pdf/docs/DisplayLogic.md

 # Display Logic

-This document outlines how this tool displays the OpenAPI schema.
+This document outlines how this tool displays the OpenAPI specification into a PDF.

 ## Table of Contents